If you’re thinking about buying a campervan in Australia, there are quite a few things you need to know.

 Where to Buy a Campervan in Australia

 Campers in Australia are plentiful, although not quite like you’ll find in Europe or North America.
-Here the caravan is king.
+Here the caravan is king (read our guide on how to choose between a caravan vs motorhome for more advice).

 But if you don’t like the idea of towing your home behind you, never fear, because once you know where to buy, you’ll be well on your way to finding your perfect van.